Project Management Apps Reviewed

 Asana as Project Management Software

 Teams and departments can essentially use Asana to increase their shared productivity.
 They can all submit comments, collaborate, upload documents or content of any kind, and track the progress of all tasks in real-time.
-Due to notifications and reminders, to-dos will become more visible.
+Due to notifications and reminders, to-dos will become more visible on project management apps.
 There are also more options and helpful shortcuts to be taken advantage of for prolific Asana users, as well as integrations and helpful menus.

 The good news is that Asana does not create headaches when it comes to working.
 But going into more detail, subtasks should be limited.
 If there are a lot of tasks and activities to complete, Asana’s UI can be a bit overwhelming to navigate.
 Just because of the amount of clutter the app is privy to accruing.
 And whilst Asana may on occasion send you notifications or emails to alert you to a task waiting for a period of time, it’s ultimately up to the individual user to clean up their dashboard manually.
 There should be a better order/structure for sub-tasks.
 So that they don’t become a mess as they grow.

-Software development teams definitely benefit from Jira.
+Software development teams definitely benefit from Jira project management apps.
 In spite of this, there are some versions of Jira that are specifically designed to support different departments within an organisation.

 Jira project management software aims to manage agile and scrum-based projects.
 Using scrum boards and Kanban boards, teams can see real-time progress on tasks and visualise workflows.
 With this innovative UI, it is easy for managers to determine which tasks are on track and which are behind schedule.
 Jira supports user stories and story points too, as well as agile sprints.